Updated Spring 2021

 iii.
 Healthy Carpet

-For natural, non-toxic carpet or natural fibers and synthetics can be good.
+For safe, non-toxic carpet, both natural fibers and synthetics can be healthy.

 1. Earth Weave – wool, no mothproofing, no other treatments, does contain latex.
 I always prefer undyed wool for the very sensitive.

 2. Nature’s Carpet – wool – contains natural latex adhesive.
 The dark green line does not have mothproofing and uses undyed wool.
 The medium green line does not contain natural latex, which for me is a big plus, but it does contain mothproofing.

 3. Seagrass – I really like seagrass carpet because of how it feels underfoot.
 The DMI brand makes one I like that is not dyed or treated with insecticides or other chemicals.
 It does contain natural latex.

 1. Home Fresh – One of my top picks for synthetic carpet (PET polyester) with a felt backing.
 It was extremely low in odor and offgassing.
 It does contain Scotchguard.
 This refer a friend program should get you $350 off.